 The Centre draws together all the issues that mattered most to Kathy under one roof.
 We can’t think of a better way to celebrate her life.

-Kathy’s Kindergarten, opened in February 2018 and provides a unique early education for up to 90 of Mayuge’s children aged 3-6, including AIDS orphans and children of adolescent mothers.
+Kathy’s Kindergarten, opened in February 2018, provides a unique early education for up to 50 of Mayuge’s children aged 3-6.
 Without Kathy’s Kindergarten, these children would, quite simply, not be educated during these formative years.

 Act4Africa is taking the lead in introducing the highly effective play-based approach to Early Years Education that is developmentally appropriate for children of this age.
 This style of teaching and the environment that it requires is not currently common in the Ugandan approach to education.
 Kathy’s Kindergarten combines direct teaching with opportunities for children to explore, learn and consolidate their discoveries through play, thus supporting different aspects of children’s learning.
 There is a strong focus on communication, language and social interaction.